 The root of a natural tooth firmly holds your tooth in place so that you can bite and tear tough foods.
 Dental implants are essentially prosthetic tooth roots that secure your replacement teeth in place.
 Just like a natural tooth’s root, dental implants create a secure foundation for your new crowns or prosthetic teeth.

 Dental implants are an excellent tooth replacement option for patients who are healthy enough to undergo outpatient dental procedures.
 Unlike more traditional tooth replacement options, dental implants restore both looks and full functionality to your teeth.
-Below are a few of the benefits of dental implants:
+Below are a few of the benefits:

 - Beautiful, natural-looking teeth